zonneplan/KiBot/README.md

       * Valid keys:
         - `dnf_filter`: [string|list(string)=''] Name of the filter to mark components as not fitted.
                         A short-cut to use for simple cases where a variant is an overkill.
-        - `download`: [boolean=true] downloads missing 3D models from KiCad git.
+        - `download`: [boolean=true] Downloads missing 3D models from KiCad git.
 Only applies to models in KISYS3DMOD.
-        - `kicad_3d_url`: [string='https://gitlab.com/kicad/libraries/kicad-packages3D/-/raw/master/'] base URL for the KiCad 3D models.
+        - `kicad_3d_url`: [string='https://gitlab.com/kicad/libraries/kicad-packages3D/-/raw/master/'] Base URL for the KiCad 3D models.
-        - `metric_units`: [boolean=true] use metric units instead of inches.
+        - `metric_units`: [boolean=true] Use metric units instead of inches.
-        - `min_distance`: [number=-1] the minimum distance between points to treat them as separate ones (-1 is KiCad default: 0.01 mm).
+        - `min_distance`: [number=-1] The minimum distance between points to treat them as separate ones (-1 is KiCad default: 0.01 mm).
-        - `no_virtual`: [boolean=false] used to exclude 3D models for components with 'virtual' attribute.
+        - `no_virtual`: [boolean=false] Used to exclude 3D models for components with 'virtual' attribute.
-        - `origin`: [string='grid'] determines the coordinates origin.
+        - `origin`: [string='grid'] Determines the coordinates origin.
 Using grid the coordinates are the same as you have in the design sheet.
                     The drill option uses the auxiliar reference defined by the user.
                     You can define any other origin using the format 'X,Y', i.e. '3.2,-10'.
-        - `output`: [string='%f-%i%v.%x'] name for the generated STEP file (%i='3D' %x='step').
+        - `output`: [string='%f-%i%v.%x'] Name for the generated STEP file (%i='3D' %x='step').
 Affected by global options.
         - `variant`: [string=''] Board variant to apply.

 * SVG (Scalable Vector Graphics)